 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Open expanses of flowery downland and breathtaking views
+Open expanses of flowery downland and far-reaching views

 This area of natural beauty was bought in memory of Thomas Hardy, to protect the landscape in which his novels are set.
 Fontmell Down and Harding's Down offer stunning views that stretch for miles across the Blackmore Vale.